 Before you begin the home buying process, it might make sense to:

-• Do your research to ensure that you’re buying for the right reasons and are ready for a long-term commitment—if you’ve saved enough money for a down payment, that’s a good sign
+• Do your research to ensure that you’re buying for the right reasons and are ready for a long-term commitment.
+If you’ve saved enough money for a down payment and know how much house you can afford, that’s a good sign

 • Consider if your line of work allows for job continuity with steady ongoing income—have you had this type of income for the past two years or more?